rafaeelaudibert/blog.html/_posts/2018-10-15-implementing-a-hash-table.markdown

 ## Introduction 🔃

-Hash is an incredible tool to acess information through an alphanumeric key (can be extended to more types of keys, but only alphanumerics one will be covered in this report).
-It is natively implemented in most of the high level languages (`dictionaries` in Python, `normal objects` in JavaScript) and even some implementation in kinda low-level languages (such as the `map` data structure in C++).
-Which is pretty awesome is that it has an $$\Theta(1)$$ time complexity, which means that no matter how many data are in the Hash Table, we can acess any value with a constant time.
+Hash is an incredible tool to access information through an alphanumeric key (can be extended to more types of keys, but only alphanumerics ones will be covered in this report).
+It is natively implemented in most of the high-level languages (`dictionaries` in Python, `normal objects` in JavaScript) and even some implementation in kinda low-level languages (such as the `map` data structure in C++ - if you consider C++ a low-level language).
+Which is pretty awesome is that it has an $$\Theta(1)$$ time complexity, which means that no matter how many data are in the Hash Table, we can access any value with a constant time.

 <br />

 ## Hashing functions 🔃

-In the texts/codes below, when we talk about hashing functions we are talking about the function which we pass a string and it returns us a key which will be used to acess the hash table.
-For this code, we used 2 differents hashing functions, as can be seen in the code below.
+In the texts/codes below, when we talk about hashing functions we are talking about the function which we pass a string and it returns us a key which will be used to access the hash table.
+For this code, we used 2 different hashing functions, as can be seen in the code below.
 The first one is the primary one, while the second one is used with the rehashing algorithm, which will be explained below.

 ![Hash1Code]({{site.baseurl}}/assets/img/sorting-3-hash1.png)